lsst-dm/dm_dev_guide/getting-started/onboarding.rst

 Here's what T/CAMs need to do to get their new hire started:

 #.
 Fill out the `Project onboarding form <https://project.lsst.org/onboarding/form>`__.

+   There's no need to upload a photo to DocuShare, see the next step instead.

+#.
+Add the new hire to the DM Team Google spreadsheet with time allocation information.

+#.
+Ask your new hire for a profile photo and add it to https://confluence.lsstcorp.org/display/DM/The+Team.

 #.
 Add the hire as a member of the 'Data Management' team in each these GitHub organizations: